PDB-REDO/AlphaBridge/README.md

 # Running the script find_interface

-find_interface is a script that using the output provided by Alphafold3, provides  different plots and files useful for the identification of interacting interfaces
+`find_interface` is a Python script that analyzes AlphaFold3 output to identify and visualize protein-protein interaction interfaces through comprehensive plots and data files.

 ## Installation